awsdocs/amazon-rds-user-guide/doc_source/SQLServer.ReadReplicas.md

 + Read replicas are only available on the SQL Server Enterprise Edition \(EE\) engine\.
 + Read replicas are available for SQL Server versions 2016–2019\.
 + The source DB instance to be replicated must be a Multi\-AZ deployment with Always On AGs\.
-+ Read replicas are only available for DB instances on the EC2\-VPC platform\.
 + Read replicas are only available for DB instances running on DB instance classes with four or more vCPUs\.
 + The following aren't supported on Amazon RDS for SQL Server:
   + Creating a read replica in a different AWS Region \(a cross\-Region read replica\)